tenerity-bbc/ext-vscode-config-tool/README.md

-# Config Tool
+# Config Tool 🔐

-A VS Code extension for encrypting and decrypting configuration values using Spring Boot Config Server with intelligent server management.
+Your friendly VS Code companion for encrypting and decrypting configuration values!
+Works seamlessly with Spring Boot Config Server and features smart server management that actually makes sense.

 ## Table of Contents